wso2/docs-choreo-dev/en/docs/api-management/api-policies.md

 8. To attach the policy, click **Add**.

-After attaching an API Policy, it is necessary to deploy the API in order for the policy to become active within its corresponding flow.
+After attaching an API Policy, it is necessary to deploy the API for the policy to become active within its corresponding flow.
 To deploy the API follow the steps below:

 9. In the left navigation menu, click **Deploy** and then click **Configure & Deploy**.
 Choreo performs the mediation application generation step and opens the **Configure & Deploy** pane.